 pg_ctl is also capable of stopping the server.

 Normally, you will want to start the database server when the computer boots.
 Autostart scripts are operating-system-specific.
-There are a few distributed with PostgreSQL in the
+There are a few example scripts distributed with PostgreSQL in the

 contrib/start-scripts directory.
 Installing one will require root privileges.

 Different systems have different conventions for starting up daemons at boot time.
 Many systems have a file

 rc.d directories.
 Whatever you do, the server must be run by the PostgreSQL user account and not by root or any other user.
 Therefore you probably should form your commands using

 su postgres -c 'pg_ctl start -D /usr/local/pgsql/data -l serverlog'